aclozanohuang/mtLMMreg/README.md

 ## Examples

-Examples are provided in the notebook `demo-mtlmm-reg`.
+Examples are provided in the notebook `demo-mtlmm-reg.ipynb`.

 See `regmtlmm/mtlmmlasso.py` and `regmtlmm/mtlmmclust.py` for a detailed description of input, output and options for each method.